sparkflows/sparkflows-docs/docs/installation/installation/macos-install.rst

 Downloading and Installing Java 8
 ---------------------------------

-Java 8 can be downloaded and installed from here : https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html

-You would need to set ``JAVA_HOME`` as well.

 There are various ways for Installing Java 8 on MacOS X. Some are listed below.

 Installing JDK on Mac
 +++++++++++++++++

-- Download the ``DMG`` file
-- Install it by double clicking on it
+- Download the ``DMG`` file and install it by double clicking on it: Java 8 can be downloaded and installed from here : https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html
 - Installing using ``brew``

+You would need to set ``JAVA_HOME`` as well.

 Quick Installation Steps of Fire with H2 Database
 ===========================================